 To test each model's versatility, we stacked them (if we could) in as many places as possible to see where they work best.
 We put them on garage shelves and closet tops, sliding them under beds and into cuboid living room shelves.
 And though the aesthetic appeal of anything is very subjective, we also evaluated their general look and where they're best suited to "living."

 Testing this metric involved a lot of toting around full bins.
 We checked handles for placement, comfort, and security.
-We considered the box's dimensions for easy carrying down stairs and through doorways.
-And we scrutinized how gracefully each could handle a load of seriously heavy books.
+We considered the box's dimensions for easy carrying down steps and through doorways.
+And we scrutinized how gracefully each could handle a load of hefty books.

 As you can see from the results of our intensive testing, not all storage bins offer the same level of performance.
 We hope that our rigorous testing process has helped you determine which bin is the best container for your belongings.